 It may be worth talking with an Authorised Financial Adviser about your financial needs and risks, and work out the best course of action to reach your goals.

 You can still keep your KiwiSaver account open and growing.
 Your employer can choose to keep contributing, although they don’t have to.
-The government will no longer pay its contribution of the member tax credit.
+The government will no longer pay its contribution though, since you're typically eligible for NZ Super.